 The Montessori School of the Berkshires strives to teach environmental responsibility while practicing it.
 We are one of the first LEED for Schools registered campuses in the Northeast.
 Our building is set on 40 wooded acres, which allows for ample outdoor exploration.
 Much like Maria Montessori’s method of hands-on learning through all of our senses, children feel the difference in air quality and see the benefits of natural sunlight.
 They will, therefore, better understand our impact on the environment.

 Any Montessori classroom should be designed to meet the needs, interests, abilities, and development of the children in the class.
 The teachers design and adapt the environment with this community of children in mind, rapidly modifying the selection of educational materials available, the physical layout, and the tone of the class to best fit the ever-changing needs of the children.
 Our 9000 square foot building, which opened in the spring of 2010, was designed with Montessori philosophy in mind.
-In addition, we will begin work in June 2016 on a 7300 square foot addition.
-You can learn more about the expansion here.
+In 2017 we built a 7300 square foot addition, which includes a dedicated library, a new classroom for the Adolescent Experience, an additional Elementary Program classroom, performing arts space, a visual arts studio, and a multipurpose room.

 Building & Site